The subjects taught at The Leys.More information

 The main objective of the Year 9 curriculum is to ensure that pupils settle quickly and happily and make the transition successfully.
 The curriculum is broad so that all pupils experience a wide range of subjects and then make choices for GCSE from a position of knowledge.

-All pupils study: English, Mathematics, Physics, Chemistry, Biology, History, Geography, Divinity, Art, Computing, Drama, Design Technology, Music, Physical Education and PSHE.
-In addition, most pupils study two Modern Foreign languages (French, German or Spanish) and have the choice between Latin and Classical Civilisation.
+All pupils study: English, Mathematics, Physics, Chemistry, Biology, History, Geography, Divinity and choose five from Art, Computing, Drama, Design Technology, Music and Physical Education.
+In addition, most pupils study two Modern Foreign Languages (French, German or Spanish) and have the choice between Latin, Gratin (both Latin and Ancient Greek) and Classical Civilisation.

-In Years 10 and 11, all pupils study the Core Curriculum, which is: English Language, English Literature, Mathematics, Physics, Chemistry, Biology and Divinity.
+In Years 10 and 11, all pupils study the Core Curriculum, which is: English Language, English Literature, Mathematics, Biology, Chemistry and Physics.
 In addition, nearly all pupils study at least one Modern Foreign Language (French, German and Spanish) and choose three further options.
-There is one lesson of PSHE and there is an option to start Ancient Greek at this stage.

 Read more in the GCSE Booklet

 The Sixth Form comprises the Lower Sixth and Upper Sixth and only A levels are taught.
-The Leys does not offer the IB.
+The majority of pupils start the Lower Sixth with four subjects, but will only take three as qualifications.
+This allows them to make subject choices from a position of knowledge.